unhackathon/website/springboard-projects/chrome-extension.md

 `manifest.json` file, change:

 ```json

 "matches": [
   "https://www.google.com/*"
 ],

 ```

 to all sites:

 ```json

 "matches": [
   "*://*/*"
 ],

 ```

-In our “scripts/inject.js” file, we’re provided with a skeleton of a javascript file that runs when the page has completed loading.
-We can use this to then modify all the occurrences of “cloud” with “butt”.
+In our `scripts/inject.js` file, we’re provided with a skeleton of a javascript file that runs when the page has completed loading.
+We can use this to then modify all the occurrences of `cloud` with `butt`.

-Here's what our `inject.js` looks like:
+Here's what our `inject.js` looks like.
+Yours might be different:

 {% highlight js %}
 chrome.extension.sendMessage({}, function(response) {